Back

 Free trial

-Game developers often use this principle to monetize their iOS apps, but free trial is a common model in other software.
-We can mention 1Password – a password manager that stores an unlimited number of passwords, codes and other user data in one place.
+Game developers often use this principle to monetize their iOS apps, but a free trial is a common model in other software.
+We can mention 1Password – a password manager that stores an unlimited number of passwords, codes, and other user data in one place.
 The free version is good for 14 days.

 The negatives revolve around financial uncertainty.
 There is no guarantee that people will buy the product when the clock strikes.
-A poor interface, a difficult registration process or bugs can all get in the way.
+A poor interface, a difficult registration process, or bugs can all get in the way.
 A free trial application needs to be fail-proof.
 Putting out an MVP before release will help check demand and get rid of all bugs before the final release.

 Choices of successful startups explained

-Some applications are all around, mentioned, discussed and installed on the phones of half of your friends.
+Some applications are all around, mentioned, discussed, and installed on the phones of half of your friends.
 Different mobile app monetization strategies are used there.
 The introduction above explained that some types are more appropriate than others for particular purposes.
 Let us see which roads to money some of the better-known apps use and try to understand why.

 Shazam

 The most popular music identification service, Shazam, started out powered by ads.
-This choice of mobile app monetization strategy made sense: the program has only one function, there is nothing more that could be sold as extras.
+This choice of mobile app monetization strategy made sense as the program has only one function, there is nothing more that could be sold as extras.
 After identifying a song users were brought to look at an advertisement, and sponsors could insert their own there through the devs.
 After Shazam became immensely popular, it was acquired by Apple, who did away with ads but linked the software to Apple Music.
-Now the app suggests opening the found track in Apple Music, a subscription service.
+Now, the app suggests opening the found track in Apple Music, a subscription service.

 ios app monetization